Perry J. Woodward

 - Vice Mayor, City of Gilroy.
 Perry was first elected to the Gilroy City Council in 2007 and was re-elected by a large margin in 2012.
 Among other accomplishments, Perry drafted and championed the passage of the City's first Open Government Ordinance.
 He was also integrally involved in the City's purchase of the 530-acre Gilroy Gardens' site, as well as its recent construction of a state of the art library.

-- Board Member, Peninsula Joint Powers Authority Board of Directors (Caltrain).
+- Vice-Chair, Peninsula Joint Powers Authority Board of Directors (Caltrain).
 Since 2013, Perry has served on the nine-member board responsible for overseeing Caltrain's operations and infrastructure.
 With an annual ridership of over 14 million commuters, Caltrain provides vital rail services between San Francisco and Gilroy.

 - Chair, City of Gilroy General Plan Advisory Committee.
 The focus of this 25- member Committee is to provide input and guidance throughout the General Plan update process to ensure that the interests and values of all segments of the community are well represented within the City's New General Plan.